 “I will refresh the weary and satisfy the faint." - Jeremiah 31:25

-Recently, I had the amazing opportunity to accompany my 9-year-old to her first archery class.
+I remember the day I took my then-9-year-old to her first archery class.
 She had been practicing with a toy bow and arrow for years and eagerly anticipated the day when she could get her hands on the real thing.

 I have no idea how many arrows she launched, but after about 40 minutes her bow was tipping to the side and her arrows hit low on the target.
 Fatigue led to a loss of focus, and therefore, less accuracy.